CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 - how to write *today*

 - We definitely need a reverse dictionary for the abbreviations and abbreviating principles!!
 It can refer to this doc for details.

+- manually do the links in each heading, I think, so V in joins and V in abbreviating aren't just V1 and V2.

+- code should be a serif font (i,l,I,O,0), preferably monospaced to make it stand out